 CP 503 – Now they want you to know it’s urgent (although still coming through snail mail)!
 This is your second notice that you have not paid your account balance.

 CP504 – Here’s one so important the IRS will send it via Certified Mail.
 This informs you that if the account is not paid in full, the IRS will start searching for assets to levy.
 The first is typically your state tax refund.
-(Learn more about levies here.)
+(Learn more about liens and levies here.)